Contrasting Allianz (AZSEY) & Its Peers

 |34.26

-0.2% of Allianz shares are owned by institutional investors.
-Comparatively, 60.5% of shares of all “Insurance agents, brokers, & service” companies are owned by institutional investors.
-20.3% of shares of all “Insurance agents, brokers, & service” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+0.2% of Allianz shares are held by institutional investors.
+Comparatively, 60.5% of shares of all “Insurance agents, brokers, & service” companies are held by institutional investors.
+20.3% of shares of all “Insurance agents, brokers, & service” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Analyst Ratings

-This is a summary of current recommendations for Allianz and its peers, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Allianz and its peers, as reported by MarketBeat.

 |Sell Ratings